Mindy Kaling’s New Netflix Series Will Be Based On Her Own Childhood

 It’s a great year for actor and writer Mindy Kaling, with the upcoming release of the first feature film that she’s written, Late Night, as The Inquisitr previously reported, and now a new series in development.
 Entertainment Weekly is reporting that Kaling will be creating her own series for Netflix, which will be loosely inspired by her own childhood experiences.

-Kaling’s breakout role was that of Kelly Kapoor in NBC’s hit series The Office, which she also ended up producing, writing and directing episodes of.
-Kaling then went on to develop her own starring series with The Mindy Project which ran successfully for 6 seasons.
+Kaling’s breakout role was that of Kelly Kapoor in NBC’s hit series The Office, which she also ended up producing, writing, and directing episodes of.
+Kaling then went on to develop her own starring series with The Mindy Project which ran successfully for six seasons.
 She’s even made big screen film appearances in Ocean’s 8 and A Wrinkle In Time.
-The actress will now be starring in and writing her latest Hollywood project with Late Night, a comedy about writing for a late night TV show, undoubtedly inspired by her own time interning for Conan O’Brien, as featured in a Variety video.
+The actress will now be starring in and writing her latest Hollywood project, Late Night, a comedy about writing for a late night TV show, undoubtedly inspired by her own time interning for Conan O’Brien, as featured in a Variety video.

 The Netflix series will be another feather in Kaling’s cap, as it’s said to be based on her own childhood.
 Given Kaling’s background as a first generation American-Indian, born and raised in America to Indian parents, the series should have a unique voice.